 Details of the Governing Body are as follows:

-Currently no governors have any relevant business or pecuniary interests or governance roles in other educational institutions or any material interests arising from relationships between governors or relationships between governors and school staff (including spouses, partners and close relatives).
+Please note that Sue O’Brien is related to one of the Deputy Headteachers.
+Other than that, no governors currently have any relevant business or pecuniary interests or governance roles in other educational institutions or any material interests arising from relationships between governors or relationships between governors and school staff (including spouses, partners and close relatives).

 The Term of Office for all governors is 4 years.